RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/persistent-volumes.md

 ---
-Title: Deploying Kubernetes with persistent volumes in an operator-based architecture
+Title: Deploy Kubernetes with persistent volumes in an operator-based architecture
 linkTitle: Persistent volumes
 description: This section covers details about how persistent volumes are sized and specified for Redis Enterprise cluster deployments.
 weight: 40